DigitalProductInnovationAndDevelopment/Predictable-Secure-Code-Generation/README.md

 # Predictable-Secure-Code-Generation
-Prototype to address the challenge of predictable secure code generation
+Prototype to address the challenge of predictable secure code generation.